+People with NF1 should be reviewed at least annually and usually require multi-disciplinary care.
+Monitoring skin and bone changes (scoliosis) are important.
 Because of the multi-faceted nature of NF1, treatment is generally aimed at specific symptoms.
 For example, optic glioma are most often treated with chemotherapy (Ardern-Holmes & North, 2011).
 Also, trials have been performed with bisphosphonate drugs to treat bone abnormalities (Heervä et al., 2014), whilst results of studies using statins to treat social and cognitive impairments were inconclusive at best (Payne et al., 2016; Stivaros et al., 2018; Van der Vaart et al., 2013).
+Anti-seizure medications are used to treat epilepsy.
 Methylphenidate does seem to ameliorate some of the cognitive symptoms associated with NF1.
 Trials are currently underway with new medication (Lamotrigine) to improve cognitive and social functioning via increase of interneuron excitability (Omrani et al., 2015).
 To date, relatively little attention has been given to non-pharmaceutical interventions, whereas those that have been performed seem to have been relatively successful (e.g. Arnold et al., 2016).